Aditya-Raj-Tiwari/raycast-off-today/README.md

 - If data isn't displaying correctly, verify:
   - The database structure matches the expected property names and types
   - There are current or upcoming leave records in the database
+  - The Work Tag field is set up as a Select type in your Notion database

 For more help, visit [Raycast Developer Documentation](https://developers.raycast.com/).